jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-170.md

 In such a case, if both poles are equipped with iron plates, they can support nearly twice as much iron together as a single pole alone.

+{{< img src="/graphics/physics/fig_83-4.jpg" a="Magnet and iron" >}}

-For example, if AB is a magnet with iron plates CD and EF attached to its poles, protruding on both sides so that the iron GH, when applied to them with a sufficiently wide surface, touches them, the iron GH can be approximately twice as heavy as when it is supported by only one of these plates.
+For example, magnet `AB` has iron plates `CD` and `EF` attached to its poles.
+These protrude on both sides so that the iron `GH` touches them.

+The iron `GH` can be approximately twice as heavy when it is supported by only one of these plates.

-However, the reason for this is evident from the motion of the striated particles, which has already been explained.
-Although these particles exhibit opposition in the sense that those entering through one pole cannot enter through the other, this does not prevent them from cooperating in supporting the iron.
+This is because of the motion of the virtual photons.
+- They oppose in the sense that those entering through one pole cannot enter through the other.
+- But this does not prevent them from cooperating in supporting the iron.

-When they come from the South pole A of the magnet and are reflected by the iron plate CD, they enter a portion b of the iron, creating its North pole B.
+When they come from the South pole `A` of the magnet and are reflected by the iron plate `CD`, they enter a portion `b` of the iron, creating its North pole `B`.

-Then, flowing up to the South pole a, they encounter the other iron plate FE, through which they ascend to the North pole B of the magnet.
+Then, flowing up to the South pole `a`, they encounter the other iron plate `FE`, through which they ascend to the North pole B of the magnet.

 Conversely, when they exit from B, they pass through the armature EF, the suspended iron HG, and another armature DC, and return to A.